varghesebibin/House-Price-Prediction-Using-Advanced-ML-Models/README.md

 - Heatmaps, pair plots, and HiPlot were used to display multivariate relationships.

 ### 4. **Imputation of Missing Values**
-- Handling missing values using various imputation techniques, including filling with medians and replacing categorical variables.
+- Handling missing values using various imputation techniques, including KNN and iterative imputation methods

 ### 5. **Feature Engineering**
 - Transformation of raw features into more useful variables for modeling.
 - Creating interaction terms and handling categorical variables.
+- Log transformation for positively skewed features
+- Encoding of categorical columns

 ### 6. **Model Building and Evaluation**
-- Training Ridge and Lasso regression models.
+- Training idge, Lasso, Elastic Net, Random Forest, and Gradient Boostig models
-- Hyperparameter tuning using cross-validation to optimize the models.
+- Hyperparameter tuning using cross-validation to optimize the models using GridSearchCV
 - Model evaluation using performance metrics such as Mean Absolute Error (MAE) and R².